fara-pug/fara-pug/index.md

 I write them for the same reason that I don't cheat: Even a little bit of storytelling keeps the fantasy alive and prevents play from becoming a grind.

+<a id="org4dd715b"></a>

-1. Champions
+### Champions

 Challenge them once you're past the "Age of Steel", even then you might regret it!
 Remember they are Faction Leaders.

+<a id="org5185faa"></a>

-2. Dummy
+### Dummy

 The combat dummies you'll find in all settlements give you a taste of the damage put out by attackers of different ranks.
 By going between towns and challenging different dummies you can experiment with your offensive options to learn how small differences between weapons and styles that don't show up when you look at only item stats.

-    That experiment might be quite a geeky thing, but we should have a table here to demonstrate the power hiding in different [Skill Brackets](#org250799a).
+That experiment might be quite a geeky thing, but we should have a table here to demonstrate the power hiding in different [Skill Brackets](#org1deba42).

+<a id="orgd7ae925"></a>

-3. Elder
+### Elder

 The real power in fara; Colludes with the Researchers and likely with that hostile shaded figure that saved your life when your memories first began.

+<a id="org48a9f99"></a>

-4. Escortees
+### Escortees

 Source of infinite unique items of middling power .. which .. when you have collected way to many, might allow you to think yourself as well equipped as someone solidly in 'The Age of Steel'.
 Perhaps a little better than that; But as the quality of their Thank you's vary quite a bit, its not unheard of to find their dead bodies in Dungeons and Monster Dens.

+<a id="org8b436d9"></a>

-5. Gambler
+### Gambler

 The Gambler/ "Shady Gamer" is actually really useful!

 If you have a ton of runic dust, you can use the gambler to get any tool recipes you don't have yet, and more importantly, get very rare materials.

 He gives you 25% odds, for an average price of 4 dust per win :)

 Not bad at all.
 A friend suggests you take the odd because you savscumming the shady isnt just shadierer, it won't guarantee you an outcome either.
 Still, if you must at least keep betting on the same choice each time or simply make [another choice each next round](https://www.startpage.com/sp/search?query=monty+hall+problem) and stick with that.
 I can't believe I just told you that!

+<a id="org3912638"></a>

-6. Guards
+### Guards

 These will gang up on you and you'll want to be really careful to not get the Elder involved in a fight because he will end your game by kicking you out of 'his' world permanently.

-7. Mercenaries

-    In general these appear to be much stronger than you would suspect them to be from their listed skill bracket.

-    -   have a nice clickety screen to equip them through
-    -   can't learn spells from tombs
-    -   can't learn traits from manuals
-    -   will give back your stuff
-        -   must click-items or "/say drop you xyz"
-            -   makes it ok to hired them for a closer look at their stats.
-            -   have them drop their stuff before they get killed as "the dead have nothing to steal," right?
+<a id="org9db58ce"></a>

-8. Nobles
+### Nobles

 Also appear to colludes with the researchers, but their power and influence in the realm is nowhere near to that of the Elders.
 Not much is known about the transformation of Nobles to Elders, nor do all that many survive into old age.

+<a id="orgc6556ed"></a>

-9. Riddler
+### Riddler

 Random guy who found and ate the only mushrooms ever seen in FARA, blowing out his brains, asks you a single question before falling into some kind of stupor.

+<a id="org3a588e9"></a>

-10. Smuggler
+### Smuggler

 Insight Good+, Charm Average:

     "You give 27 Crystal Ingots to Cheeky Smuggler.
     ..A Cheeky Smuggler nods and casually places 13 Iron Ingots on the ground."

 Insight Good+, Charm Good+:

     "You give 27 Crystal Ingots to Cheeky Smuggler.
     ..A Cheeky Smuggler nods and casually places 13 Iron Ingots on the ground."

 Iron and Crystal are both uncommon.
 He gave back half of the same rarity, rounded down, Charm doesnt matter to him it seems, would have seen it round differently..

+<a id="org1fb7e20"></a>

-11. Thief
+### Thief

 You forgot to close the door one night and now there's that shifty looking fellow standing right next to you, decked out in your newly upgraded gear, asking for assistance.

 Hmm.. somehow you learn that

 -   crafting takes about 105 moments.
 -   unconscious people don't drown in wells.
 -   its morning, daylight. you're going to loose rep or your gear no matter what
 -   /grab /choke /eat zesty-dish/meal, /wear fin-gear /stealth /rob them blind .. all cost you faction rep because you'll need to end the guy and hope to loot your stuff that way. and ending costs you. not to much if your thieving fails when stealthed, but still..

 and then *mustardfiend* chimes in thus:

 > I had something similar happen to me in a past run, where I rested
 > overnight at a castle.
 Woke up, had a bunch of good stuff swiped, and there was
 > a random commoner just standing there with those very items.
 Tried stealing them
 > back, which didn't work, and they started running away.
 Out of desperation, I
 > yelled at them, hoping the guards would dogpile the thief.
 They dropped the
 > items and ran off.
 Guards just sat there.

 **/say thief** gets them to drop everything they stole and act embarrassed.

 That does not appear to work in the wilderness where there are no guards around.

 pug/more:

 After winning by assembling the key, I met my first thief because I had gotten complacent about closing the door in Relica.
 Since then I've experimented, and thieves have appeared **every** single night, sometimes taking not just my weapon but also upto two pieces of armor.
 That's going from never to always, making me think that **winning was a bad idea!**  Lets hope I've run into a bug here.

 p.s.
 In a castle or other 'location where you dont control the doors' you can strip down naked and rest without fear since thieves don't seem to care about the stash you're resting on.

+<a id="orgb3d1a09"></a>

-12. Townies
+### Townies

 See Desperate Times.

+<a id="org573d791"></a>

-13. Trader
+### Trader

 A bug was fixed.
 TBD.

-<a id="orga863965"></a>
+<a id="orgf51b6d9"></a>

 ## Party

 -   Press "**p**" for party details.

-It will show you have many followers you have and can have.
--   Max party size appears to be class dependent.
--   Make music to cheer up your party-member if they have a dark mood
+-   [Commanders](#org8f8f8ff) can support three party members, all other classes can manage just two.
+    -   It not clear to me if [Botanist's](#orgc09bf55) plants count against the limit
+        -   [Mad Scientist](#org9279803) creations do, yet they can have 2 at once.

+-   Escort quests' Escortees don't count against your party-size-limit.

-    -   Musical instruments much bigger than yourself can be held to cheer up your party.
-It may be how how you look, or that you used **/play**.
+-   [Musical Instruments](#org9b791dd) much bigger than yourself can be held to cheer up your party via **/play**.

--   Dancing is also a mood-booster.
-In some locations it winds up killing otherwise friendly NPC's who arn't [Fishmongers](#orgfd48a9e).
+-   **/Dance** is also a mood-booster.
+In some locations it winds up killing otherwise friendly NPC's who arn't [Fishmongers](#org7c28cc5).
 You'll know it when you see it.

-    -   Your stamina will return when you leave the map after dancing - but not that of your party member.
+-   Your stamina will return when you leave the map after dancing, but not that of your party members!.
 Wait an hour "**>**" to let them catch their breath!

--   Escort quests' escortees don't count against your party-size-limit.
--   I like travelling alone in other games, in FARA i dont - yet.
+-   In other games, i often like travelling alone.
+In FARA, not yet.

--   [Talk](#orgcacfd42) to your pals to chat and control how they contribute in combat; at least a little bit.
+-   [Talk](#org0767866) to your Party Members to chat and control their equipment and general stance.

+<a id="org5680ba7"></a>

+### Mercenaries

+In general these appear to be much stronger than you would suspect them to be from their listed skill bracket.

+-   have a nice clickety screen to equip them through
+-   can't learn spells from tombs
+-   can't learn traits from manuals
+-   will give back your stuff
+    -   must click-items or "/say drop you xyz"
+        -   makes it ok to hired them for a closer look at their stats.
+        -   have them drop their stuff before they get killed as "the dead have nothing to steal," right?

-<a id="org91bbc41"></a>
+<a id="orgc42a322"></a>

 ### Pets